 We carry earthquake insurance on our properties located in areas known to be subject to earthquakes in an amount and subject to deductions which we believe are commercially reasonable.
 However, the amount of our earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
-In addition, we may discontinue earthquake insurance on some or all of our properties in the future if the premiums exceed the value of the coverage discounted for the risk of loss.
+In addition, we may discontinue earthquake insurance on some or all of our properties in the future if the premiums exceed our estimation of the value of the coverage discounted for the risk of loss.
 If we experience a loss which is uninsured or which exceeds policy limits, we could lose the capital invested in the damaged properties as well as the anticipated future revenue from those properties.
 Moreover, if the damaged properties are subject to recourse indebtedness, we would continue to be liable for the indebtedness, even if the properties were irreparable.
+Any such loss could materially and adversely affect our business and financial condition and results from operations.